Are you new to blogging and wondering what is the best blogging sites to start a new blog?

-WordPress is free and open source software released under the GPL.
+WordPress is free and open-source software released under the GPL.
+It is the best free blogging platform available.
 But you will need to get your own hosting and a domain which will cost you around $2.95 per month if you use Bluehost.
-This is the cheapest and the best way to start a blog.
+If you go with Bluehost you will also get a free domain and a free SSL certificate.
+This is the cheapest and the best way to build your blog.
 You can find many free hosting providers but they are not reliable and can infect your blog to spread malware.

 - PassiveBook.com (Yes our blog is built on self-hosted WordPress.org)

 WordPress.com is a blogging platform that is owned by Automattic.
 It is similar to WordPress.org in that it allows you to create a blog or website using WordPress.
 However, with WordPress.com, you do not need to get your own hosting or domain as it is all included in the price.

 The main difference between WordPress.org and WordPress.com is who owns the platform and how it is hosted.

 - WordPress.org: You own the platform but you need to get your own hosting and domain.
 You can install plugins and monetize and make money from your blog without paying extra.

 - WordPress.com: WordPress owns the platform and they provide the hosting and domain for you.
 Although free to start, you need to upgrade to their expensive paid plan to make money, install plugins & add a custom domain.